pmogollons/validated-method/README.md

-# mdg:validated-method
+# indesign:validated-method

+This is a fork of mdg:validated-method that adds cache and improves validation error handling with SimpleSchema from npm.

-### Define Meteor methods in a structured way, with mixins
+### Define Meteor methods in a structured way, with mixins & caching

 ```js
 // Method definition